gojp/goreportcard/README.md

 ### License

 The code is licensed under the permissive Apache v2.0 licence.
 This means you can do what you like with the software, as long as you include the required notices.
 [Read this](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) for a summary.

-### Notes

-We don't support Go Report Card on Windows.